yuting-tseng/ETH_blockchain_API/README.md

 ## How to install

+download source code
 ```
-# download source code
 git clone https://github.com/yuting-tseng/ETH_blockchain_API.git
 cd ETH_blockchain_API
 ```

-Then, It's recommanded to create a python virtual environment, which allows you to work on a specific project without worry of affecting other projects. note that: python3 is required.
+Then, It's recommanded to create a python virtual environment, which allows you to work on a specific project without worry of affecting other projects. <br />
+note that: python3 is required.
 ```
 virtualenv blockchain_env